SoK: A Framework for Unifying At-Risk User Research: Protective Practices

 \subsection{Distancing behaviors}

-The second category in our protective practices framework involves \emph{distancing}, or limiting use of technology.
+The second category of protective practices in our framework involves \emph{distancing}, or limiting use of technology.
 Distancing behaviors were prevalent in our dataset, used by most populations.
-The fact that limited or non-participation often felt like the safer choice is perhaps a troubling signal to technology creators.
+The fact that limited or non-participation often felt like the safer choice may perhaps be a troubling signal to technology creators.
 Here we highlight two common themes.

 \paragraph{Censoring online sharing} Some \users carefully self-censored personal content they shared online.
-This was especially common for users experiencing the~\cf{oppression or stigmatization} risk factor, who often did not feel safe sharing personal information or did not want to reveal stigmatized aspects of their lives to broad online audiences.
-For example, some LGBTQ+ parents refrain from sharing family or personal photos to try to avoid ``outing'' themselves beyond specific social circles~\cite{blackwell2016lgbt}.
+This was especially common for users experiencing the~\cf{\marginalization} risk factor, who often did not feel safe sharing personal information or did not want to reveal stigmatized aspects of their lives to broad online audiences.
+For example, some LGBTQ+ parents refrained from sharing family or personal photos to try to avoid ``outing'' themselves beyond specific social circles~\cite{blackwell2016lgbt}.
 In another case, some HIV-positive men seeking men reported not sharing their HIV status on dating apps to avoid unwanted stigmatization~\cite{warner2018privacy}.
 (As noted in the previous section, some members of this population did preemptively disclose their HIV status, demonstrating that protective practices within a population can vary.)

-\paragraph{Reducing one's digital footprint} Some \users dramatically reduced technology use to avoid attackers with extensive access, knowledge, and power, as was often the case with the ~\textit{relationship with the attacker} and ~\textit{legal or political} risk factors.
+\paragraph{Reducing one's digital footprint} Some \users dramatically reduced technology use to avoid attackers with extensive access, knowledge, and power, as was often the case with the ~\textit{relationship with the attacker} and ~\textit{\political} risk factors.
 For example, Chen \etal~\cite{chen2019computer} found that survivors of human trafficking took relatively extreme measures to try to protect their new location, including abandoning devices, deleting social media accounts, and severely restricting online sharing.
 Survivors of intimate partner abuse employed similar measures when they suspected devices or accounts may have been compromised by their abuser~\cite{freed2017digital}.
 As another example, activists in the Sudanese Revolution, concerned about the government confiscating their devices, used coded communications and regularly deleted sensitive data~\cite{daffalla2021defensive}.